 - In the German comedy Otto-Der Film (1985) the zombie dance is spoofed with lookalikes of the German folksinger Heino, adapting the song's tune to the lyrics of his song "Schwarzbraun ist die Haselnuss".

 - The Indian Telegu film Donga (1985).
-A character dances with zombies, also dressed in a "Thriller" jacket, singing a song with a very similar tune.
+A character dances with zombies, also dressed in a "Thriller" jacket (along with the yellow eyes and teeth from the coda), singing a song with a very similar tune.
 It became an Internet meme in the 2000s.

 - In the 1985 horror movie Dead End, one of the zombies wears the "Thriller" jacket.